pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Adjust sync period of Namespace Provisioner

-`sync_period` parameter determines the interval at which the Namespace Provisioner reconciles.
+The `sync_period` parameter determines the interval at which the Namespace Provisioner reconciles.
 It must be specified in the format of time + unit.
-The minimum allowed `sync_period` is `30 seconds`.
+The minimum allowed `sync_period` is 30 seconds.
-If a value lower than `30 seconds` is specified in the TAP values, Namespace Provisioner automatically sets the sync_period to `30s`.
-If no value is specified, the default sync_period is `1m0s`.
+If a value lower than 30 seconds is specified in the TAP values, Namespace Provisioner automatically sets the `sync_period` to 30 seconds.
+If no value is specified, the default `sync_period` is `1m0s`.

 Sample TAP values configuration: